HLR/llm-bn-parameterization/README.md

-# Extracting Probabilistic Knowledge from Large Language Models for Bayesian Network Parameterization
+# Extracting Probabilistic Knowledge from Large Language Models for Bayesian Network Parameterization (TMLR 2026)

 This repository accompanies the paper:
 “Extracting Probabilistic Knowledge from Large Language Models for Bayesian Network Parameterization”